 one of each model, and donated it to the Dutch Signals Museum

 By the late 1980s, the new HARPOON system,

 developed by AEG Telefunken,

 was ready to replace all existing clandestine radio sets in Europe.

-Union would soon collapse (1991).
-As a result, HARPOON would be the last
+was about to collapse (1991).
+As a result, HARPOON would be the final

 The official designator of the HARPOON system was